How to Get Weight Loss Injections Through Insurance in 2025

 Case 1: Covered Through Employer Plan

-A 45-year-old woman with a BMI of 32 and prediabetes was approved for Wegovy through her Blue Cross employer plan.
-Her doctor provided lab results and a record of supervised weight loss attempts.
+A 45-year-old woman with a BMI of 32 and prediabetes was approved for Wegovy under her Blue Cross employer plan.
+Her provider submitted lab results and documented her prior attempts at supervised weight loss.
+Approval came quickly thanks to complete medical documentation.

 Case 2: Medicaid Coverage in New York